 CHE 225 • Organic Chemistry I Lab 1 Credit

-Corequisites: Registration in CHE 224 is required.
+Corequisites: Concurrent registration in CHE 224 is required.
 Offered: Fall.

 CHE 226 • Organic Chemistry II 3 Credits

-Continues CHE 224 by exploring the structure, nomenclature, function, and reactivity of additional organic compounds.
+Continues Organic Chemistry I by exploring the structure, nomenclature, function, and reactivity of additional organic compounds.
 Topics include the reactions of aromatic and carbonyl containing compounds, carbon-carbon bond-forming reactions, multi-step synthesis, and polymer chemistry.
 The chemistry of biological compounds such as carbohydrates, DNA, proteins, and lipids is also studied.

 CHE 227 • Organic Chemistry II Lab 1 Credit

-Corequisites: Registration in CHE 226 is required.
+Corequisites: Concurrent registration in CHE 226 is required.
 Offered: Spring.

 CHE 304 • Essentials of Biochemistry 3 Credits